manuelmhtr/software-development/design/rules-for-great-product-specs.md

-# Rules for great Product Spefics
+# Rules for great Product Specs

 Rules to achieve great Product Specs (PS / PRDs):
 - The PS must be initially written by the person who knows the most about the product (owner).